 Screenwriter's Lab in Greece

-- Admission is rolling.
+- Apply early: Admission is rolling, and may close before the published application deadline.
 Applicants will be considered for acceptance as applications are received.

 - Applicants may not be on academic probation.